Background

 SOPs documented

-- →One-Pager Creation: standardized template and process for summarizing projects into a single shareable page
+- →One-Pager Creation: template and process for summarizing projects into a shareable page

-- →Mendix Onboarding: guided learning path from account setup through Rapid Developer certification
+- →Mendix Onboarding: guided path from account setup through Rapid Developer certification

 - →Privacy Forms: compliance workflows for Mendix and RPA projects with required approvals